NVIDIA-METROPOLIS/example-helm-charts/README.md

           password: ""
     ```

-	To validate an application, one should be able to deploy the application using the command (example with Helm3):
+	To validate an application, one should be able to deploy the application using the command (example with Helm 3):

 	```bash
 	helm install <deployment name> <helm package> -f nvidiacompatible-values.yaml
 	```
-2. If the application includes default configuration parameters in the values.yaml and expects an operator to be able to modify such configuration according to unique deployment parameters, the application should demonstrate a capability to accept/override such default values from the command line (example with Helm3):
+2. If the application includes default configuration parameters in the values.yaml and expects an operator to be able to modify such configuration according to unique deployment parameters, the application should demonstrate a capability to accept/override such default values from the command line (example with Helm 3):

 	```bash
 	helm install <deployment name> <helm package> -f nvidiacompatible-values.yaml -f appconfig-values.yaml